Fort Logan: History

 Troops from Fort Logan participated in military actions right from the start.
 In December 1890, troops were deployed to South Dakota to intercept Sioux tribal bands.
 In 1894 troops were called in to quell civil strife resulting from Governor Davis Hanson Waite's siege of city hall.
 Later in the year they were deployed south during the Pullman Strike.
 Units from Fort Logan also participated in the 1898 Spanish–American War.

 In 1908 the site added 340 acres, bringing their total to 940 acres.
-In 1909 the fort was made a recruit depot and continued in that role until 1922.
+In 1909 the fort was reduced to a recruit depot and continued in that role until 1922, when the 38th Infantry was garrisoned at the post.

+It was the only major military post in Colorado during World War I.

 In 1927 an Engineering unit occupied Fort Logan and made major updates to the site during the Great Depression.

 On 1 March 1941, the Army Air Corps moved an Army Air Forces Clerical School to Fort Logan from Lowry Army Airfield.
 Thus the installation came under the control of Western Technical Training Command.
 In 1942 the Administrative Inspector School was opened which trained air inspectors.
 In April 1944, Fort Logan was transferred from the Western Technical Training Command to the AAF Air Service Command for training injured soldiers in civilian trades.
 In addition the fort was briefly used as a prisoner of war camp in 1943 and 1944.
 After the war the fort was declared surplus and negotiating over what to do with the land commenced.
+It was closed in May 1946.

 Some land was sold, 75 acres (including the burial ground) were set aside for the Fort Logan National Cemetery, and the rest was donated to the state of Colorado.
 The state used the site as a mental health center and the first patients were admitted in 1961.
 In 1991 the center was renamed to the Colorado Mental Health Institute at Fort Logan.

+Aftermath

+When the post was no longer required, some of the land was used for creation of the Fort Logan National Cemetery in 1949.
+A Queen Anne style officer's quarters building was made into a museum.
+Most of the land was donated in 1960 to the state of Colorado was used for the Fort Logan Mental Health Center.